wavestone-cdt/EDRSandblast/README.md

 code in `ntdll.dll`, which might be monitored by the EDR.
 This completely bypasses any userland hooking done on syscall functions in `ntdll.dll`.

 This nevertheless has some drawbacks.
-First, this implies been able to know the list of syscall numbers of functions the program needs, which changes for each version of Windows.
+First, this implies being able to know the list of syscall numbers of functions the program needs, which changes for each version of Windows.
 Also, functions that are not technically syscalls (e.g. `LoadLibraryX`/`LdrLoadDLL`) could be monitored as well, and cannot simply be